SoftwareAG/webmethods-api-gateway/docs/articles/operations/Upgrading API Gateway in zero downtime/Upgrading major versions in zero downtime/README.md

 *   Old API Gateway instance(s) should be running
 *   Create a quiesce port in old API Gateway instance(s).
 For a cluster, this should be done for each instance.
 Refer IS user guide for creating a quiesce port.
 Anyway a sample is given below in the steps.

+> **Important Note**: **To avoid known issue in 10.7 migration **

+When you migrate from 10.5 to 10.7 version of API Gateway, the fields such as "gatewayEndpoints" and "provider" are not migrated to 10.7 from 10.5.

+Before performing the migration, add the two fields in the following location
+<Installation_Location>\IntegrationServer\instances\default\packages
+\WmAPIGateway\bin\migrate\MigrationESHandler.xml
+under the property name 'typesFields' and entry key 'apis'.

+This issue will be fixed in the 10.7 fix 4.

 ## Details

 API Gateway follows Blue-Green deployment approach to upgrade to newer major version in zero downtime.
 In such deployment scenario, old instance will be allowed to run and serve the transactions while the new version of API Gateway is being prepared with data migration.
 The data migration happens in two phases.
 In the first phase, the old instance is blocked for design time(core) data updates and all the design time(core) data would be migrated to the new datastore, while the new API Gateway version is running.
 Next the new version is restarted with the migrated design time data and the endpoint is added to the load balancer.
 At this time the transactions are served by both the old and new versions.
 In the second phase, all the transactions to the old version is blocked and the logs and events data are migrated to the new version while it is serving the transactions.